TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 ## Risks
 In general we will focus on a quick adaption in our prioritization if any major problem were to happen.
-Independent of the problem at hand we will first discuss further actions within our the confines of our team.
+Independent of the problem at hand we will first discuss further actions within the confines of our team.
 Afterwards we will inform and discuss our plans with the VLA.
 Most importantly certain nice-to-have features will possibly be postponed to later iterations of the development cycles in favor of the core features.